do-me/fast-osm-extraction/README.md

-# fast-osm-extraction
+# Fast OSM Extraction

-A workflow for performant extraction of entities from OSM protobuf (.pbf) files with various tools
+Workflows for performant extraction of entities from OSM protobuf (.pbf) files with various tools like DuckDB spatial and Rust-based OSM pbf readers.